Murder Mystery Game AI

 Transform Your Reunion Into an Unforgettable Experience

 Large family reunions demand games that prioritize simultaneous participation, simple rules, and memorable moments.
-The games we've explored throughout this guide—from team-based classics like Codenames to social deduction powerhouses like One Night Ultimate Werewolf—work because they acknowledge that 20+ people have fundamentally different needs than intimate game nights.
+The games explored throughout this guide—from team-based word deduction formats to social deduction experiences—work because they acknowledge that 20+ people have fundamentally different needs than intimate game nights.
 They eliminate downtime, leverage group dynamics, and ensure everyone stays engaged regardless of age or gaming experience.

 What Actually Matters